VA

 • Week 4-6: Complex tasks requiring judgment

-• Week 7+: Full portfolio with decreasing supervision
+• Week 7+: Full portfolio with less oversight

-Schedule structured check-ins: daily standups (15 min), weekly reviews (30-45 min), and monthly retrospectives (60 min) to discuss improvements and optimize the working relationship.
+Schedule structured check-ins: daily standups (15 min), weekly reviews (30-45 min), and monthly retros (60 min) to discuss gains and optimize the working rapport.

 Include VAs in relevant Slack channels, team meetings, and agency updates.
-When VAs understand broader context and feel valued, engagement and output quality increase substantially.
+When VAs understand broader context and feel valued, interest and output quality rise.

 Common Mistakes to Avoid